Board of Directors

 Tammy Klein, President, began practicing mindfulness and meditation in 2011 as a way to manage chronic pain, stress and anxiety.
 In 2013, she completed the Mindfulness-Based Stress Reduction (MBSR) program at the University of Massachusetts Medical School's Center for Mindfulness.
 She began practicing with the Florida Community of Mindfulness in 2013 and is an active member of the Naples sangha.
 Tammy is an expert on clean fuels and motor vehicles market and policy issues and strategies to reduce air pollution and mitigate climate change.
 She has worked with governments and the auto and oil industries for more than 20 years.

 Spence Davis, Board Treasurer, discovered the teachings of Thich Nhat Hanh many years ago and was left with a deep sense of their authenticity.
-In 2011 he was able to attend a retreat with Thay in the Rocky Mountains and came away knowing this was to be a new path on his journey.
+In 2011 he attended a retreat with Thay in the Rocky Mountains and came away knowing this was to be a new path on his journey.
 At a retreat at Blue Cliff Monastery in 2013 he learned about FCM, joining soon thereafter and participating in a number of programs.
 He considers Fred his primary teacher and is always amazed at the many excellent programs at FCM through the selfless service of dedicated volunteers.
 Spence is an entrepreneur with many years of experience in finance, marketing, and national and international business.